 A: Based on your parameters, healthsystemCIO.com can identify appropriate guests for your event.
 That being said, you may send over the names of any targeted invitees you’ve identified.

-A: The educational focus is established collaboratively with our sponsor and guests.
+A: The focus is established collaboratively with our sponsor and guests.
 Some sponsors may wish to focus on a hot topic of the day (blockchain, etc), while others will want to discuss a challenge more closely aligned with the solutions they offer.
 (Some topics will fit both categories.)
-A few weeks before the event, healthsystemCIO.com will write a list of proposed questions for our sponsor to review.
+A few weeks before the event, healthsystemCIO.com will write a list of proposed topics for our sponsor to review.
 At the event, Editor-in-Chief Anthony Guerra will facilitate the discussion, ensuring all guests are included in the conversation.

 Q: As the sponsoring organization, how should we think about how to utilize our three seats?